pratapwarrohit13/Python_datapush_Celonis/README.md

 # 🚀 Celonis Data Push Automation: End-to-End Guide

 Welcome!
-This tool automates the process of uploading your data files (CSV, Excel, Parquet) directly into the Celonis Execution Management System (EMS).
+This tool automates the process of uploading your data files (CSV, Excel, Parquet, JSON, XML) directly into the Celonis Execution Management System (EMS).
 It handles all the technical heavy lifting—creating tables, managing data jobs, and ensuring large files are uploaded smoothly.

 ---